 - Never allow your strap to rub against sharp or hot surfaces. - Avoid twists and kinks.
 After washing, and when dry; always coil your strap for storage. - Clean your strap with warm water and a mild detergent, allowing thorough drying before storage.
-Foreign material such as sand and grit can permanently damage the strap fibres. - Check full length of straps for nicks and cuts before and after use.
+Foreign material such as sand and grit can permanently damage the strap fibres. - Store away from direct sunlight and heat. - Check full length of straps for nicks and cuts before and after use.
 If damaged, replace it. - Never use the strap as a lifting sling. - Inspect shackles for damage; if pins are hard to turn, shackle has been overstressed.
 Replace it.